Colorado State Highway 47: Route description

 From its western terminus, SH 47 heads east as a six-lane divided highway and promptly has an overpass over a set of Union Pacific Railroad tracks and Pueblo Mall Drive before reaching an eastbound-only off ramp to Mel Harmon Drive (with access to Pueblo Mall).
 After an intersection with Dillon Street, SH 47 begins its controlled-access (freeway) section.

 East of Dillon Street, SH 47 narrows to four lanes and crosses over Fountain Creek before reaching a diamond interchange with Jerry Murphy Road.
 (All exits along SH 47 are unnumbered.)
 East of the Jerry Murphy interchange, SH 47 begins running along the northern edge of a residential area and curves to head southeast.
-Next is partial with interchange with Walking Stick Boulevard, with westbound only exit and entrance.
+Next is a partial interchange with Walking Stick Boulevard, with westbound only exit and entrance.
 (Walking Stick Boulevard heads north–northeast along the northeastern edge of Colorado State University Pueblo [CSU Pueblo].)

 Continuing southeast near the southwestern edge of CSU Pueblo, SH 47 passed under (but does not connect with) Bonforte Boulevard before reaching a diamond interchange with Troy Avenue.
 (Troy Avenue heads north along the eastern edge of CSU Pueblo and south along the eastern edge of the residential area that lies south of SH 47.)
 Further southeast, SH 47 briefly leaves the city limits of Pueblo and passes through a section of unincorporated Pueblo County as it begins curving to head south.

 Near the end of its curve to the south, SH 47 re-enters Pueblo and immediately ends its controlled-access section at an intersection with Baculite Mesa Road/Neilson Avenue.
 (Baculite Mesa Road heads north, while Neilson Avenue heads south.)
 Shortly after finishing its curve to the south, SH 47 has a T intersection with Pete Jimenez Parkway (which heads east toward the Pueblo Memorial Airport).
 South of Pete Jimenez Parkway, SH 47 once again briefly leaves the city limits of Pueblo and narrows to a two-lane road as it continues south.

-After an intersection with East 13th Street and crossing over East 11th Street, SH 47 re-enters Pueblo and immediately reaches its eastern terminus at a diamond interchange with US 50 and SH 96--the US 50 exit is unnumbered.
+After an intersection with East 13th Street and crossing over East 11th Street, SH 47 re-enters Pueblo and immediately reaches its eastern terminus at a diamond interchange with US 50 and SH 96—the US 50 exit is unnumbered.
 (US 50 heads east toward La Junta and Lamar and Pueblo West and Cañon City.
 SH 96 heads west to become East 4th Street and then on toward Lake Pueblo State Park, Wetmore, and Westcliffe.)